Advice On Fatal Accident At Work Claims

 Those responsible for calculating general damages in a death at work claim may refer to the compensation guidelines published by Judiciary UK.
 This document, otherwise called the ‘JCG’, lists guideline compensation figures for various types of injuries, including fatalities.

 In our table below, we look at how compensation for death could be awarded in a successful claim.
-The top row looks at how a settlement could include compensation for the deceased’s suffering and other claim add-ons (more on this next).
-In the following rows, we’ve provided a few JCG figures.
-Please be aware that the figure in the top row is not from the JCG.
+The top row is not from the JCG.
+However, the following rows all come from the document.

 As different factors go into reaching a final settlement, this table should only be used as guidance.